-Their atelier is located at the foot of the historic Kokuzoyama mountain in the traditional land of Kutani.
+Their atelier is located at the foot of the historic Kokuzo mountain in the traditional land of Kutani.

-It requires about three weeks to make a pottery vessel out of clay through multiple processes.
+It requires about three weeks to make a tableware out of clay through multiple processes.
 They spare no effort in their work, paying great attention to every detail.

 "Warmth of handmade pottery"

 The Kokuzou Kiln uses the traditional techniques of Kutani ware to make a modern and new style of Kutani ware.

 Their products are exclusively handcrafted and hand-painted, characterized by unique shapes, innovative and colorful designs.